pldn/LDWizard-old/README.md

 A final hard limitation would be the amount of columns, and a limit on the amount of rows.
 Let's set the limit for the amount of columns on 30, for now.
 As it is expected that this would not improve the usability of the LDWizard if we enlarge this number any further.
 But we can always decide different.
 Let's set the amount of rows on 1.048.576, the same limit as excel for the amount of rows.
 With the same footnote as for the amount of columns.

 ### 4.1.1 Description and Priority

 ### 4.1.2 Stimulus/Response Sequences

-- This component must block further componets/steps in case no source file is specified.
+- This component must block further components/steps in case no source file is specified.

 Stimulus: the user uploads a correct csv document. <br>
 Response: The continue/transform button will enable and the document will be stored in the browser memory.

+Stimulus: The user uploads a correct csv document but the csv document is too large.
+Response: The user will get a error saying that the document is large.

+Stimulus: The user wants to upload a csv via URL, but the URL not available.
+Response: The user will get a error saying that LDWizard failed to retrieve the data.

 Stimulus: The user uploads an incorrect document.<br>
-Response: The user will get a error saying that the document is incorrect and show the location of the error.
+Response: The user will get a error saying that the document is incorrect and the LDWizard will show the location of the error.

 Stimulus: The user uploads an correct csv document, with incorrect special characters according to the <https://www.w3.org/TR/trig/> specifications.<br>
 Response: The user will get a error saying that the document is incorrect and show the location of the error.

 Stimulus: The user uploads multiple csv documents.<br>
-Response: The user will get a warning saying it can only upload a single csv document.
+Response: The user will get a error saying it can only upload a single csv document.

 Stimulus: The user uploads a correct conversion script.<br>
 Response: The script will be handled accordingly.
 The user will see a transform instead of a continue button.